terrytangyuan/terrytangyuan.github.com/_posts/2016-03-15-scikit-flow-intro.markdown

 Many data science modelling techniques, including early stopping that's used very often in Kaggle competition and custom learning rate decay can be used easily.

 ### Early Stopping
-You can provide `early_stopping_rounds` in `skflow.monitors.ValidationMonitor` object and pass into `fit` function to monitors the training and stops the training if validation loss stops decreasing.
+You can provide `early_stopping_rounds` in `skflow.monitors.ValidationMonitor` object and pass into `fit` function to monitor the training and stop the training when validation loss stops decreasing for several continuous rounds.

 ```python
 val_monitor = skflow.monitors.ValidationMonitor(X_val, y_val,